UAE: Speeding drivers survive horrific accidents, but haunted by losses they caused

 As many as 230 public buses will also be available to commuters free of charge, RTA official says

-It was like any other day for UAE resident K.M (name withheld to maintain patient confidentiality), a 41-year-old truck driver.
+It was like any other day for UAE resident K.M (name withheld to maintain patient confidentiality), a 41-year-old truck driver, but it changed life as he knew it forever.
 For some reason, he was speeding on a major road when he saw the car in front of him come to a stop after the traffic signal turned red.
 He hit the brakes, but could not stop in time and crashed into the car.

 The accident he caused resulted in the death of a 37-year-old woman who was in the vehicle.
 K.M’s physical wounds healed quickly, but he was left emotionally scarred.
 Such was his post-traumatic stress disorder (PTSD) that he isolated himself from society and lost his job.